Vanny went on a historic run through Prague

 We continued on, and then came across quite and interesting monument.

 This was a monument dedicated to Julius Zeyer located in the park known as Chotkovy sady, Zeyer, who died in 1901 was a Czech prose writer, playwright and poet.
+Continuing on to the west we keep passing through this beautiful park in autumn we see views of the Prague Castle area in the distance, not far now.

 As we approach the Prague Castle area it is busy and there is security to enter.
 This seems normal.
 The line moved smoothly and a few minutes later Vanny and myself were in.
+Shortly after this photo there was an influx of vehicles and more of a police presence and an array of incoming vehicles.

 As it happens it was Independent Czechoslovak State Day which commemorates the establishment of the independent Czechoslovak state in 1918.
 It became apparent there was going to be an event on (which i saw broadcast later this night on TV) as there were many live television trucks scattered about within the complex.